akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

 A suggestion is to use a similar approach as the one described in the `CallExternal` contract.
 This would allow the `OpynPerpVault` to be more independent of the actions.
 All interactions with the actions could (but not necessarily) be considered untrustworthy, and the `OpynPerpVault` should be able to handle the failure of the actions.

+A simpler method, better integrated with the Solidity language is the `try/catch` approach.
+It allows you to have the same low level calls, but the language offers more support.
+We feel [the documentation](https://docs.soliditylang.org/en/v0.6.0/control-structures.html#try-catch) provides good examples and it's a good starting point.

+However, understanding the low level approach described above is beneficial even if the you decide to use the `try/catch` approach.

 ### Consider removing storage changes in modifiers

 There are 2 cases where modifiers that change state are used.